 Khurram Parvez is a prominent Kashmiri human rights activist.
 He is the Chairperson of Asian Federation Against Involuntary Disappearances [AFAD](which has won the 2016 Asia Democracy and Human Rights Award) and Program Coordinator of Jammu Kashmir Coalition of Civil Society [JKCCS].
 Khurram is a recipient of the 2006 Reebok Human Rights Award.

-To read the first part of this interview CLICK HERE In which he talked about his early life, why activism, challenges faced, solutions of Kashmir conflict, What majority wants, his reaction on being prevented from boarding flight to Geneva and being charged under Public safety act in which he was kept in jail for 76 days.
+To read the first part of this interview CLICK HERE in which he talked about his early life, activism, challenges faced, solutions to Kashmir conflict, what majority wants, his reaction on being prevented from boarding a flight to Geneva and being charged under Public safety act in which he was kept in jail for 76 days.

 Is there any role of religion in Kashmir conflict?

 It’s not just the resistance movement which has religion as an element.
 The occupation is also religious, unfortunately.
 The Indian government claims to be a democracy but acts generally in Jammu and Kashmir as a Hindu majoritarian state.
-Acts only to protect the interest of Hindus.
-It has made itself appear as a Hindu occupation.
+Acts only to protect the interest of Hindus and hence has made itself appear as a Hindu occupation.

 That’s why you would see an increased investment in the Yaatras in Jammu and Kashmir.
 What about Kashmiri Pandits?
 What about the minority?

 Government services in Jammu & Kashmir were always dominated by Hindus.
-One-third of the Government employees in 1947 were Hindus and even in 1989 the majority of the bureaucrats in Jammu and Kashmir, almost around 65% of them were Hindus.
-But the percentage of Hindus in Jammu and Kashmir is around 28% while as their representation in the administrative affairs was 65%.
-Even today, 50% of Kashmir Administrative Services officers are Hindus and in the IAS cadre the percentage of Hindu officers is around 65%.
+One-third of the Government employees in 1947 were Hindus and even in 1989 among the majority of bureaucrats in Jammu and Kashmir, almost 65% of them were Hindus.
+But the percentage of Hindus in Jammu and Kashmir is around 28% while their representation in the administrative affairs is 65%.
+Even today 50% of Kashmir Administrative Services officers are Hindus and in the IAS cadre the percentage of Hindu officers is around 65%.

 So what does this tell us?
 Even if you look at the judiciary, out of all the judges, only two happened to be Muslim.
 Because the state always has trusted Hindu names only.
 They don’t trust any Muslim names.
 So if the state has acted as a Hindu majoritarian militarized occupation, it is very natural for the people to respond as Muslims because Muslims have been persecuted.

-The other reason is that in past so many years government has denied any political space to the pro-freedom groups in Jammu and Kashmir.
-So if you deny any political space, the only by default space available for people at the grass root level is the mosque.
+The other reason is that in the past so many years government has denied any political space to the pro-freedom groups in Jammu and Kashmir.
+So if you deny any political space, the only by default space available for ordinary people is the mosque.
 Mosques are the only place where Hurriyat leaders can go and talk to people.
-So because of this what is happening is, that if you are speaking to your own people in a mosque rather than public places your language will automatically be religious.
+So because of this the outcome is, that people speak to their own people in a mosque rather than public places and hence their language automatically becomes religious.

-For example, if you are asked to speak in a temple, even about politics, your language will be automatically influenced.
-You will speak in a different tone.
+For example, if you are asked to speak in a temple, even about politics, your language will automatically be influenced i.e. you will speak in a different tone.